Wild & Loose

-Wild & Loose is the debut album from American hip hop group Oaktown's 357, released in March 1989.
+Wild & Loose is the debut album by American hip hop group Oaktown's 357, released in 1989.
 The album was produced by MC Hammer and James Earley, via Hammer's Bust It Records label and Capitol Records.

 The album peaked at number 126 on the Billboard 200, and at number 23 on the Top R&B Albums chart.
 The single "Yeah, Yeah, Yeah" peaked at number 9 on the Billboard Hot Rap Songs chart.